-Innate immune system can kill HIV when a viral gene is deactivatedMarch 28th, 2013 in HIV & AIDS /
+Innate immune system can kill HIV when a viral gene is deactivatedMarch 28, 2013 in Medicine & Health / HIV & AIDS

 Human cells have an intrinsic capacity to destroy HIV.
 However, the virus has evolved to contain a gene that blocks this ability.
 When this gene is removed from the virus, the innate human immune system destroys HIV by mutating it to the point where it can no longer survive.

 This phenomenon has been shown in test tube laboratory experiments, but now researchers at the University of North Carolina School of Medicine have demonstrated that the same phenomenon occurs in a humanized mouse model, suggesting a promising new target for tackling the virus, which has killed nearly 30 million people worldwide since it first appeared three decades ago.

 A family of human proteins called APOBEC3 effectively restrict the growth of HIV and other viruses, but this action is fully counteracted by the viral infectivity factor gene (vif) in HIV.
 In the study, researchers intravenously infected humanized mice with HIV.
 They found that the most commonly transmitted strains of HIV are completely neutralized by APOBEC3 proteins when vif is removed from the virus.

 "Without the vif gene, HIV can be completely destroyed by the body's own immune system," said J. Victor Garcia, PhD, professor of medicine at the UNC School of Medicine and senior author on the study.
 "These results suggest a new target for developing drugs fully capable of killing the virus."